AI Assistica

 9. Google Books

-Google Books is an application within the spirit of Google to manage all the information of the world, and it has millions of books in collaboration with publishers and libraries all over Europe and the United States of America.
-It also contains different access levels such as full public domain books, previewer pages of copyrighted works and more.
+Google Books is an application within the spirit of Google to manage all the information in the world, and it has millions of books in collaboration with publishers and libraries all over Europe and the United States of America.
+It also contains different access levels, such as full public domain books, previewer pages of copyrighted works, and more.

 Google Books is also known to be excellent in its ability to successfully search within the content of a book and to identify certain passages or topics.
-Although not every book can be downloaded in their entirety, the platform remains an outstanding guide to finding your next book and offers legal access to significant excerpts of most of the books.
-The connectivity to the Google platform makes it convenient to Google, a user who already uses other products on Google.
+Although not every book can be downloaded in its entirety, the platform remains an outstanding guide to finding your next book and offers legal access to significant excerpts of most of the books.
+The connectivity to the Google platform makes it convenient for a user who already uses other products on Google.

 Features

-• Millions of books in publishers and libraries across the world.
+• Millions of books are published and in libraries across the world.

 • Developed research services such as full-text search of the contents of books.

-• Different access to full downloads to preview pages based on copyright.
+• Different access to full downloads and preview pages based on copyright.

 Pros: